Teaching Performance Assessment Coordinator

 University of San Francisco

-The Teacher Education Department (TED) in the School of Education at the University of San Francisco (USF) invites applications for a part-time (.50) position as TED Teacher Performance Assessment (TPA) Coordinator.
+The Teacher Education Department (TED) in the School of Education at the University of San Francisco (USF) invites applications for a full-time (.80) position as TED Teacher Performance Assessment (TPA) Coordinator.
 The Teacher Education Department is a dynamic and innovative department with a strong commitment to social justice.
 We offer preliminary multiple and single subject teaching credential programs or internships, with an optional BCLAD emphasis in Spanish, combined with a master's degree.
 Credential candidates must pass the CalTPA to be recommended for a California teaching credential.
 The CalTPA consists of four tasks, including a video tape of a lesson, in which credential candidates demonstrate their ability to:

 This position works directly with the Director of Assessment, Department Chair, Fieldwork Director, and Staff and Faculty Program Coordinators to oversee all aspects of the Teaching Performance Assessment process.
 Responsibilities include the following: